Sustainable Aviation

 Computational Aerosciences Laboratory

-Research areas: Analysis & Design of Electrified aircraft (E-VTOL) specifically; Fuel Cell modeling and control
+Research areas: Analysis & design of electrified aircraft (E-VTOL) specifically; Fuel cell modeling and control

 Computational Fluid Dynamics Group